GeeLaw/bibtex-ts/docs/BST.md

 ## `text.prefix$` function

-BST `text.prefix$` function comptues the prefix of a string (with balanced braces) of specified length.
+BST `text.prefix$` function computes the prefix of a string (with balanced braces) of specified length.
 BibTeX-TS counterparts are the `Prefix` and `PrefixRaw` methods on `Literal` instances. `Prefix` returns the prefix as a `Literal`, whereas `PrefixRaw` returns the prefix as a plain `string`.
-The latter avoids overhead of arranging the content into a `Literal` and can be used if the prefix is direcly handled as plain strings.
+The latter avoids overhead of arranging the content into a `Literal` and can be used if the prefix is directly handled as plain strings.

 They should faithfully reimplement the effect of `text.prefix$`: